Ria Formosa

 Park History

-The Natural Park was established in 1987 to protect the lagoon system from the intense development pressure accompanying Algarve tourism growth.
-Previous designations as a nature reserve in 1978 and game reserve provided earlier levels of protection.
+The lagoon system received its first formal protection as a nature reserve in 1978 under Decree-Law 45/78.
+The designation was elevated to Natural Park on 9 December 1987, responding to increasing development pressure accompanying Algarve tourism growth.
 Management has addressed the tension between conservation and tourism development, regulating construction on barrier islands and controlling activities within the lagoon.
 The park manages shellfish aquaculture, salt pan operations, and fishing to maintain ecological sustainability.
 Barrier island dynamics including the 2011 artificial reopening of the Ancão inlet demonstrate ongoing geomorphological management.
 The park has become a model for integrated coastal zone management in southern Europe.

 Major Trails And Attractions